kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 Vault uses [HCL](https://github.com/hashicorp/hcl) as its configuration language.
 HCL is also fully JSON compatible.
 That is, JSON can be used as a completely valid input to a system expecting HCL.
 This helps to make systems interoperable with other systems.

-`spec.policy` is an `optional` field that accepts the vault policy in `yaml` format.
-This can more convenient, since Kubernetes uses YAML as its native configuration language.
+`spec.policy` is an `optional` field that accepts the vault policy in `YAML` format.
+This can be more convenient since Kubernetes uses YAML as its native configuration language.

 ```yaml
 spec: